WPManageNinja/fluent-affiliate-docs/guide/settings-and-customization/multi-domain-management.md

 # Multi-Domain Management

-FluentAffiliate offers a powerful **Multi-Domain Management** feature that lets you track affiliate referral visits from multiple websites.
-While the initial affiliate link click is recorded from your child sites, the final purchase must be completed on your main site to generate a conversion and commission.

-For example, imagine you have two sites:

-* **siteX.com** (your main e-commerce site with FluentAffiliate)

-* **siteY.com** (your blog where affiliates promote links)

-An affiliate can share a link that points to a blog post on siteY.com.
-When a customer clicks that link, Multi-Domain Management tracks the visit.
-If that customer then clicks through to your main site (siteX.com) and makes a purchase, the conversion will be correctly attributed to the affiliate.
-The key is that all sales must be finalized on the main site.
+The **Multi-Domain Management** feature is designed to track affiliate referrals that originate from different websites that you own.

+The core principle is straightforward: An affiliate can link to any of your connected "Child Sites" (like a blog), but the final transaction **must** occur on your "Main Site" (your primary store) for a commission to be generated.
+The system seamlessly tracks the user's journey between these sites.

+### How This Works in Practice

+Let's use two websites for a clear example:

+* **`siteX.com` (Your Main Site):** This is your primary online store where products are sold and payments are processed.
+The full FluentAffiliate plugin is installed here.
+* **`siteY.com` (Your Child Site):** This is a content blog you own, used to review products or attract new visitors.

+Here is the step-by-step customer journey:

+1. An affiliate shares their unique link, which points to a helpful article on your blog, `siteY.com`.
+2. A customer clicks this affiliate link and lands on `siteY.com`.
+At this moment, the system identifies the **visitor** and links them to that specific affiliate.
+3. The customer reads the article and clicks a link that takes them to the product page on your main store, `siteX.com`.
+4. The customer successfully completes their purchase on `siteX.com`.

+Because the final sale happened on the Main Site (`siteX.com`), FluentAffiliate correctly attributes the commission to the affiliate who sent the initial click to the Child Site (`siteY.com`).

 ### How It Works

-The entire system is built on a "hub and spoke" model.
-Your **Main Site** (where the full FluentAffiliate plugin is installed) acts as the central hub.
-Your other websites, or Child Sites, act as spokes that direct traffic to the hub.
-The system tracks referral visits from the child sites, but all purchases must be processed on the main site to be logged as a successful affiliate conversion.
-To connect these spokes to the hub, you will use a simple, free helper plugin called the [**FluentConnect Addon**](https://github.com/WPManageNinja/fluent-affiliate-connector) Addon on each child site.
+This system operates on a "hub and spoke" model to ensure all data is managed from one central place.

+* **The Main Site (The Hub):** This is the website with the full FluentAffiliate plugin installed.
+It functions as the central command center, managing all affiliates, tracking sales data, and handling commission payouts.
+All purchases must be finalized here.
+* **Child Sites (The Spokes):** These are your secondary websites.
+They do not need the full plugin.
+Instead, they use a simple, free helper plugin called the [**FluentConnect Addon**](https://github.com/WPManageNinja/fluent-affiliate-connector).

+The sole purpose of the **FluentConnect Addon** on a child site is to inform the main site whenever a visitor arrives through an affiliate link.
+This allows the main site to be aware of the referral and credit the correct affiliate if that visitor later makes a purchase on the main site.

 ### Step 1: Enable Multi-Domain on Your Main Site